-Judy and I spent the night in Tupelo after dining at the Blue Canoe (renowned for its live music and Blueberry Donut Bread Pudding).
+Judy and I spent the night in Tupelo (search for hotels here) after dining at the Blue Canoe (renowned for its live music and Blueberry Donut Bread Pudding).
 A suggested Elvis-themed breakfast made me hesitant, but the King Chicken Fillin’ Station’s proved over the top delicious—as were the calories.

 Natchez Trace Parkway Headquarters

 The official Natchez Trace map (available at the center or online) denotes the numerous historical markers, all designed to pull off and park.
-We did this frequently and occasionally found something interesting enough to get us out of the car.
+We used the map as our Natchez Trace trip planner, stopping frequently and occasionally finding something interesting enough to get us out of the car.